ISISComputingGroup/ibex_developers_manual/GUI_development/Getting_started/Building-the-GUI.md

 1. Click `Finish`
 1. The repository and branch names should now be displayed after each plugin as above

+## Installing the git hooks ##
+As part of https://github.com/ISISComputingGroup/IBEX/issues/4786 a git hook was put into the gui repository.
+To install this hook you must run `build/install_pre_commit_hook.bat`.

 ## Building via Maven ##

 1. Ensure your maven version is >= 3.6.0, excluding 3.6.1 as that version has a bug